PauloRlopez/SQL_Basics/COUNT_FUNCTION.md

 > The COUNT (*) function returns the number of items in a group, including NULL values and duplicates that matches a specific condition of a query.

+We can also use COUNT (ALL) which will return the number of non-null values.
+Also, the COUNT (DISTINCT) will return in a group or row the number of unique non-null values.

 ----
 ## usage and examples